UnexomWid/eryn/README.md

 This will give the exact same output.

+# Documentation

-For the complete documentation and more examples, check the wiki.
+For the complete documentation, and some more examples, check the wiki.